 Observe craft demonstrations, purchase handcrafted items and natural fibers, and watch a master sheep shearer at work on Coggeshall’s own Gulf Coast Natives.
 Old-fashioned games, kids’ crafts, dance performances, acoustic music and great local food complete the scene.

 Last year's Coggeshall Cook-Off produced some inspiring desserts.
 This year's theme is Yeasted Breads.
 A registration fee of $5 cash must be paid upon arrival at the Festival (in addition to ticket price).
 All registration fees will go toward cash prizes awarded to the winners.

 We will offer prizes in three categories: Ages 12 and Under, Ages 13 to 17, and Ages 18 and up.
 Contestants must present their Cook Off item at the registration desk by 2 pm on Saturday, May 21.
 Registration fees in each category will determine the size of the cash prize in each category.
 Winners will be announced at 4 pm on Saturday, May 21.

 For more information on the Coggeshall Cook-Off, email Cindy Elder.

-Experience traditional Morris dancing and help us awaken the earth at springtime with the amazing Ladies of the Rolling Pin.
+Experience traditional Morris dancing and help us awaken the earth at springtime with the amazing Ladies of the Rolling Pin, who will perform and engage visitors of all ages at noon.

 Polish up your singing voices and get ready to sing along with Atwater-Donnelly, a traditional American folk duo known throughout the region.
 Dancing encouraged!
 Atwater-Donnelly performs at 1 pm.